Cagurr/Pewlett_Hackard_Analysis/README.md

 * Only 1,549 Employees are Eligible for the Mentor Program

-* Pewlett Hackard Needs More Senior Engineers to Mentor Due to Sever Labor Shortage and a Small Mentor Pool
+* Pewlett Hackard Needs More Senior Engineers to Mentor Due to Severe Labor Shortage and a Small Mentor Pool

 ## Summary of Analysis